microsoftgraph/msgraph-sdk-python-core/README.md

 > **Note**: `AzureIdentityAuthenticationProvider` sets the default scopes and allowed hosts.

-### 5. Pass the authentication provider object to the BaseGraphRequestAdapter constructor.
+### 5. Pass the authentication provider object to the BaseGraphRequestAdapter constructor

 ```python
 from msgraph_core import BaseGraphRequestAdapter
 adapter = BaseGraphRequestAdapter(auth_provider)
 ```

-### 6. Make a requests to the graph.
+### 6. Make a requests to the graph

 After you have a `BaseGraphRequestAdapter` that is authenticated, you can begin making calls against the service.